 - As a rule, placing a NOTE on a sheet can provide information relative to an entire sheet, or it can reference a location that provides more information for a specific detail elsewhere in the plans. - NOTES that are given in complete sentences or statements shall end with a period. - The use of extensive callouts should be avoided.
-Examples of when callouts are needed include existing bridge strengthening or retrofit projects, where locations of work should be clearly identified. - Do not use lettered callouts to avoid conflicts with other Standard Plan notations.
-All NOTES or callouts shall be denoted with either 1, 2, 3...or 1,2,3... - NOTES shall be placed above callouts when listed together.
+Examples of when callouts are needed include existing bridge strengthening or retrofit projects, where locations of work should be clearly identified.
+Statements for locations of work do not always require punctuation. - Do not use lettered callouts to avoid conflicts with other Standard Plan notations.
+All NOTES or callouts shall be denoted with either 1, 2, 3...or 1, 2, 3... - NOTES shall be placed above callouts when listed together.